Arizona Air National Guard: History

 Under Goldwater‘s direction, the Arizona ANG integrated in 1947, two years before President Truman's Executive Order 9981 ending racial segregation in the United States Armed Forces.

 On 2 October 1957 the 197th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 161st Fighter-Interceptor Group was allotted by the National Guard Bureau, extended federal recognition and activated.

-KC-135R of the 197th Air Refueling Squadron in 2000.
+KC-135 of the 161st Air Refueling Wing refueling 162nd Fighter Wing F-16s in 2015.

 Today, the Arizona ANG performs a worldwide air refueling mission, a homeland defense training mission and tactical battlefield reconnaissance missions.
 Its 111th Space Operations Squadron is the first space communications unit in the United States military.

-After the September 11th, 2001 terrorist attacks on the United States, elements of every Air National Guard unit in Arizona has been activated in support of the Global War on Terrorism.
+After the September 11th, 2001 terrorist attacks on the United States, elements of every Air National Guard unit in Arizona have been activated in support of the global war on terrorism.
 Flight crews, aircraft maintenance personnel, communications technicians, air controllers and air security personnel were engaged in Operation Noble Eagle air defense overflights of major United States cities.
 Also, Arizona ANG units have been deployed overseas as part of Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq as well as other locations as directed.